 The LQ 45 stock was chosen based on the value of the stock market index listed on the Indonesia Stock Exchange, as well as other factors, including the firm with the biggest market capitalization in the previous 12 months.
-Stock investment trading on LQ45 has numerous benefits for investors, as investors can hedge their actual shares as well as speculators by transacting on LQ45 Futures.
+Stock investment trading on LQ 45 has many benefits for investors, as investors can hedge their actual shares and speculators by transacting on LQ 45 Futures.
 The difference between a stock index and a futures contract is in the contract that uses the underlying.
 For futures, the underlying sale and purchase reference will take the value of the indexed stock price with a contract agreement with a certain contract value agreed upon by the company and the customer.

 The LQ45 stock index is also one of the most prominent and well-known indices on the Indonesia Stock Exchange (IDX), as the 45 stocks that make up the index have the most liquid liquidity in the stock market, as well as strong and positive fundamental performance.
-It is referred to as superior and prestigious since the standard provisions and standards for issuers wishing to participate are limited to only 45 shares, and it already has the best track record in terms of oversight over the previous year.
-LQ45 and its index have become a standard for market participants (retail and institutional investors) in the management of crowdfunding, including mutual funds, pension funds, and insurance.
+It is referred to as superior and prestigious since the standard provisions and standards for issuers wishing to take part are limited to only 45 shares, and it already has the best track record in terms of oversight over the previous year.
+LQ45 and its index have become a standard for market participants (retail and institutional investors) in the management of crowdfunding, pension funds, and insurance.
 Stocks that will become members of LQ45 will be subject to a rigorous selection procedure by the selection team, which will include proof of consistent performance (rather than being chosen at random or arbitrarily).

 However, the Covid-19 pandemic has affected all Indonesian stocks, no matter how good or better they are.
 The stock price index fell in March 2020, according to the Indonesia Stock Exchange (IDX).
 This is because many companies and investors are selling their stock.
 The occurrence of an unexpected pandemic or crisis, such as this one, also encourages investors to maintain focus on their assets, regardless of their size.
-However, certain investors begin to consider solutions that will allow them to invest even if their income is decreased due to the pandemic.
+However, certain investors consider solutions that will allow them to invest even if their income is decreased because of the pandemic.
 This is accomplished by selecting investment products that are usually chosen by individual investors.
-Gold investing and mutual funds are two of them.
-During this pandemic, this investment product has become a new passion in the financial world.
-Gold is also preferred as an investment since it is more consistent throughout time.
-Furthermore, the property is one of the current investing trends, as sales are currently declining and prices are beginning to reflect a fair market value.